-Proliferative diabetic retinopathy is the most advanced and severe form diabetic eye disease.
+Proliferative diabetic retinopathy is the most advanced and severe form of diabetic eye disease.
 As a result of poor blood flow to the retina, new blood vessels begin to grow.
 This is called neovascularization.
-These fragile new blood vessels grown in the wrong places and can bleed into the eye and causing new floaters or completely block the vision.
+These fragile new blood vessels grow in the wrong places and can bleed into the eye and causing new floaters or completely block the vision.
 The new blood vessels can also form scar tissue as they grow.
 This scar tissue can cause severe problems from traction or pulling on the retina and can result in a retinal detachment.

 Treatment options for proliferative diabetic retinopathy depend upon the severity of the disease.
-You may have more severe disease in one eye which may require more aggressive treatment than the eye with less significant retinopathy.
+You may have a more severe disease in one eye which may require more aggressive treatment than the eye with less significant retinopathy.